Jared Brossett: Drunk driving

-On May 14, 2006, Brossett was arrested on charges of drunk driving in Miami Beach, FL.
-At the time he was an aide to then-City Councilwoman Cynthia Hedge Morrell.
+On May 14, 2006, Brossett was arrested on charges of drunk driving in Miami Beach, Florida.
+At the time he was an aide to then-City Councilwoman Cynthia Hedge-Morrell.
 He later pled no contest to a charge of reckless driving.

-On June 14, 2020, Brossett was again arrested under suspicion of a DWI in New Orleans, LA after crashing a city-owned vehicle.
-On June 15, Brossett announced he would seek substance abuse treatment, but was seen back at work as the City Councilmember for District D within a week of this date.
+On June 14, 2020, Brossett was again arrested under suspicion of a DWI in New Orleans after crashing a city-owned vehicle.
+On June 15, Brossett announced he would seek substance abuse treatment, but was seen back at work within a week.
 On August 10, Brossett entered a "not guilty" plea to the charges against him.

 On October 18, 2021, amid a run for the city council's at-large seat, Brossett was arrested again for suspected DWI.